JSDayIE/JSDayIE/public/info/faq.md

 ## Are there student tickets?

 We do offer student tickets or discounts.
-Please contact us at [hello@jsday.org](mailto:hello@jsday.org).
+Please contact us at [info@jsday.ie](mailto:info@jsday.ie).
 Please note that if you are under 21 years old you will not be able to join the after-party.

 ## Why do I need to be over 21 years old?